sauravyash/movie_showtime_backend/README.md

 ## Stack
 Uses React for the frontend framework, with Bulma for the CSS, Express.js for the backend server.

+I compiled the frontend and added it to this backend.

+View the frontend development code at https://github.com/sauravyash/movie_showtime

 ## Getting Started

 ### Install dependencies